-These Mexican poached eggs are made with red onion, tomatoes, serrano peppers, cilantro and eggs that are poached the delicious sauce.
+These Spicy Mexican Poached Eggs with Avocado are made with red onion, tomatoes, serrano peppers, cilantro and eggs that are poached the delicious sauce.

 This is such a hearty delicious breakfast that is quick, filling, and flavorful.
 This dish is one of my favorites when I come to Mexico.
 When I am not eating chilaquiles or huevos rancheros and I am craving something healthier, I will eat these poached eggs.
 These are such a specialty to me!
 They remind me of shakshuka, but the tomato base is a lot spicier due to the serrano peppers.
 You can omit the peppers if you do not like spicy foods.